blacklight/Armando/README.md

-# Smartish
+# Armando

 ## Connect everything to everything.

-Smartish is a platform to connect custom events to custom actions, binding them together with your own Python scripts.
+Armando is a platform to connect custom events to custom actions, binding them together with your own Python scripts.

 You can, for instance: